HooderTheSpooder/CyberSecurity_Portfolio/Enterprise-Active-Directory-Cybersecurity-Lab/readme.md

 - Analyse logs and system behaviour

 ---
+## 🌍 Real-World Relevance

+Active Directory is widely used in enterprise environments for identity and access management, making it a primary target for cyber attacks.

+This lab simulates a realistic domain environment to understand how attackers interact with enterprise systems and how defenders can detect and respond to threats.
 ## 🧰 Tools & Technologies
+---
 **Infrastructure:**
 - VMware Workstation
 - Windows Server 2022